natureblocks/core-marketing/blog/what-is-an-NFT.md

 # What is an NFT?

-NFTs are a new digital asset class built on blockchain technology.
+NFTs are a new digital asset class built on [blockchain](https://natureblocks.com/blog/what-is-blockchain) technology that take advantage of [cryptography](https://natureblocks.com/blog/what-is-cryptography).
 NFT stands for non-fungible token.
 If something is fungible, it can easily be replaced or interchanged.
-Therefore, if something is non-fungible, it cannot easily be replaced or interchanged. **Non-fungible tokens are tokens that exist on blockchains that cannot be replaced or interchanged**.
-Each token is unique, and all of its previous transactions are traceable on the blockchain that each exists on.
+Therefore, if something is non-fungible, it cannot easily be replaced or interchanged. **Non-fungible tokens are tokens that exist on [blockchain](https://natureblocks.com/blog/what-is-blockchain)s that cannot be replaced or interchanged**.
+Each token is unique, and all of its previous transactions are traceable on the [blockchain](https://natureblocks.com/blog/what-is-blockchain) that each exists on.

 ## What is minting?

-For something to become an NFT, it needs to be minted. **Minting is the process by which a digital wallet is linked to a blockchain network, and then the NFT itself is assigned its ownership**.
-Once the NFT is part of a blockchain network, speculators can see previous transactions, who minted it, and when it was minted.
+For something to become an NFT, it needs to be minted. **Minting is the process by which a digital wallet is linked to a [blockchain](https://natureblocks.com/blog/what-is-blockchain) network, and then the NFT itself is assigned its ownership**.
+Once the NFT is part of a [blockchain](https://natureblocks.com/blog/what-is-blockchain) network, speculators can see previous transactions, who minted it, and when it was minted.
 The process of NFT minting is a lot like minting a physical coin.

 > For example, a physical coin is evaluated for its precious metal concentration and then minted with the concentration data, allowing speculators to hypothesize its value.
-Similarly, a non-fungible token is assessed for its intrinsic value and any data it contains, then minted as a token on the blockchain, allowing speculators to hypothesize its value.
+Similarly, a non-fungible token is assessed for its intrinsic value and any data it contains, then minted as a token on the [blockchain](https://natureblocks.com/blog/what-is-blockchain), allowing speculators to hypothesize its value.

-NFT minting processes vary slightly depending on the blockchain infrastructure they use.
+NFT minting processes vary slightly depending on the [blockchain](https://natureblocks.com/blog/what-is-blockchain) infrastructure they use.

 ## What is tokenization?